kneitzel/JavaMavenApp/README.md

 - Creation of native binary (GraalVM)

-Create native executable with GraalVM use one of these: mvnw -PGraalVM package mvnw -DGraalVM package
+Create native executable with GraalVM use one of these:
+- ./mvnw -PGraalVM package
+- ./mvnw -DGraalVM package

-Create image (JLink and JPackage): mvnw -PImage package mvnw -DImage package
+Create image (JLink and JPackage):
+- ./mvnw -PImage package
+- ./mvnw -DImage package